 “I know you don’t,” she said placidly.
 “And I know you asked because you were being efficient.
 It’s the reason I assigned you and your team for this job.
 All of you are trustworthy and know him best.
 I have the utmost confidence in you, Commander.”

 She must have sensed the hesitation in his voice.

 “What is it Commander?”

 “Does anyone suspect anything about his disappearance?”

-“No,” she answered with a wry chuckle.
-“Everyone here is under the impression he is on one of those missions that will add to his already huge, living legend status.”
+“Only the Senior Commanders and Section Leaders know he’s missing,” she answered.
+“Everyone else thinks he’s on one of those missions that will add to his growing living legend status.”

 The man chuckled, “Well, he is a legend.”

 “I know,” she replied, a hint of a smile in her voice.
 “He’s also one of our best, if not the best, operatives we have on staff.
-All the more reason he has to be found.”
+Even more reason to find him.”

 “Don’t worry, we’ll find him.
 One way or another.”